seun197/phishing-simulation-lab/README.md

 - Designed a **phishing simulation workflow** from email delivery to credential submission.
 - Proved ability to **build offensive simulations** while keeping results safe.
 - Delivered **evidence reporting** for SOC teams and compliance audits.
-- Demonstrated how phishing telemetry can be ingested into **SIEM detection pipelines**.

 ## ISO27001 Mapping
 - **A.7.2.2 Awareness Training**: Employees tested against phishing.